Big is not necessarily better.

 For providers who put profit before people, this is a wakeup call.
 Aged care should not merely be seen as a program that is set up to pay shareholders, prop up other programs or be an employment target opportunity.
 Personalised care is what our seniors need from capable, caring staff, and that is what they are more likely to receive from organisations who put people first.

 If you can think of someone else who might benefit from this article, send them a link.
 We’d appreciate it!
-And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Resource Hub?
+And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Total Quality Package resource hub?
 We have culturally appropriate, tailored resources that are designed to make your job simpler and help you provide quality care to your clients.
 Click here to find out more.